Morphl-AI/MorphL-Orchestrator/README.md

 - **Training Pipeline** - Consists of pre-processors (responsible for cleaning, formatting, deduplicating, normalizing and transforming data) and model training.

-- **Predict Pipeline** - It generates predictions based on the model that was trained.
+- **Prediction Pipeline** - It generates predictions based on the model that was trained.
 It is triggered at the final step of the ingestion pipeline through a preflight check.

 The pipelines are set up using [Apache Airflow](https://github.com/apache/incubator-airflow).